EashanKaushik/awesome-amazon-bedrock/readme.md

 > [!IMPORTANT]
 > This list is not officially maintained by Amazon Web Services (AWS), but is a community driven initiative to accelerate getting started on Amazon Bedrock.

-> :exclamation: Official AWS provided code samples are published on [awslabs](https://github.com/awslabs) or [aws-samples](https://github.com/aws-samples).
+:exclamation: Official AWS provided code samples are published on [awslabs](https://github.com/awslabs) or [aws-samples](https://github.com/aws-samples).

-> :exclamation: Official AWS provided blogs are published on [AWS Blogs](https://aws.amazon.com/blogs/).
+:exclamation: Official AWS provided blogs are published on [AWS Blogs](https://aws.amazon.com/blogs/).

-AWS Blog :scroll:

-AWS official :orange_book: :orange_book:

-AWS official video demo :movie_camera:

-AWS official code sample :computer:

-AWS official Workshop :beginner:

 ## Contents